Mixing Individual and Collective Behaviours to Predict Out-of-Routine Mobility: Methods

 To compute the overlap between two trajectories, $P^{(u)} = \{p_1, p_2, \dots, p_n\}$ and $R^{(u)} = \{r_1, r_2, \dots, r_m\}$, we introduce the prefix $P_i$ of $P^{(u)}$ as the list of the first $i$-th locations in $P^{(u)}$, i.e., $P_i = \{p_1, \dots, p_i\}$ (dropping index $^{(u)}$ for simplicity).
 The definition extends similarly to $R$.
 The size of the Longest Common Sub-Trajectory for two prefixes $P_i$ and $R_j$ is denoted as LCST ($f$ in Equation \ref{eq:LCST}) and is defined as follows:

 We quantify the overlap between a test trajectory $R$ and the training set as the maximum LCST over all the trajectories in the training set:

 We normalise the LCST score within the range $[0, 1]$, and we assign each trajectory to one of the following five bins: 0-20\%, 20-40\%, 40-60\%, 60-80\%, and 80-100\%, based on their LCST score \cite{luca2023trajectory}.
 For instance, a test trajectory with an LCST score less than or equal to $0.2$ will be assigned to the bin of trajectories with 0-20\% LCST.
 We exclude trajectories with an exact 0\% overlap as they are primarily consisting of individuals remaining in the same location, for a small set of locations.
-Refer to Supplementary Note 1 for further details.
-The distribution of LCST for test trajectories is detailed in Supplementary Note 1.
+Refer to Supplementary Note S1, Supplementary Figure S2, Supplementary Table S2, Supplementary Figure S3 for further details.
+The distribution of LCST for test trajectories is detailed in Supplementary Note S1 and Supplementary Figure S2.